xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures21.md

   522 milliseconds, UTC / Zulu time.
 Another example value without time component is `2014-05-07Z`.

-  Please note that if no timezone offset is specified in a datestring, ArangoDB will assume UTC time automatically.
+  Please note that if no timezone offset is specified in a datestring, AvocadoDB will assume UTC time automatically.
 This is done to ensure portability of queries across servers with different timezone settings, and because timestamps will always be UTC-based.